MaxvandenBoom/MEF_import/README.md

 ------------
 1. Download, decompress and copy the directory into the directory of plugins of EEGLAB (/root/directory/of/eeglab/plugins)
 1. Rename the folder name of MEF_import plugin to MEF_import1.16
-1. Alternatively, you may prefer to install the plugin as a Git submodule: go to the directory of eeglab, then run ```git submodule add https://github.com/jiecui/MEF_import ./plugins/MEF_import```;
+1. Alternatively, you may prefer to install the plugin as a Git submodule: go to the directory of eeglab, then run

+     git submodule add https://github.com/jiecui/MEF_import ./plugins/MEF_import
-subsequently, change the folder name of the plugin ```git mv ./plugins/MEF_import ./plugins/MEF_import1.16```.
+subsequently, change the folder name of the plugin

+     git mv ./plugins/MEF_import ./plugins/MEF_import1.16.
 On the other hand, if you have already installed it as a submodule, say MEF_import1.15, use ```git mv``` to rename it to MEF_import1.16 and then pull the changes from the remote.
 1. Launch EEGLAB in MATLAB, e.g. ```>> eeglab```
 1. Follow the instructions on the screen